chiccoalbe/MST4FreeRTOS/README.md

 # MST4FreeRTOS
 ### v 0.1
 ---
-> ⚠️ **Warning:** THIS IS A VERY EARLY ALPHA.
-ALL FUNCTIONALITY IMPLEMENTED, BUT NOT TOROUGHLY TESTED.
-IT IS NOT SUGGESTED TO USE IT IN PRODUCTION CODE
+> ⚠️ **Warning:** THIS IS AN EARLY ALPHA RELEASE.
+ALL FUNCTIONALITY IS IMPLEMENTED BUT NOT THOROUGHLY TESTED.
+USE IN PRODUCTION IS NOT RECOMMENDED.

 **MST4FreeRTOS** is a FreeRTOS extension that implements the **Standard Model (MST)** for real-time task scheduling.
 It adds support for **periodic tasks**, **sporadic tasks**, and optionally a **sporadic server**, using either **Rate Monotonic Scheduling (RMS)** or **Earliest Deadline First (EDF)**.